 Toxins pooling in the hands and feet can decimate the fat pads found on the ventral surfaces (palmar and plantar sides).
 This may be why our feet hurt when we first awaken and start to walk on feet so affected.
 The pain goes away after walking only because the toxins get pulled away from the area by all the calcium and phosphate rushing up to supply the active leg muscles.
 After a few years of pooling in the feet, the pain doesn’t go away because the fat pads are so reduced that there is no longer any cushion.

-I think all of this is closely related to what happens with dialysis.
+I think all of this is closely related to what happens with dialysis (Itching and Dialysis).
 Dialysis involves sending our blood into a machine to do what the kidney is supposed to do, and then sending the filtered stuff back into our bodies.
-The blood vascular system is supposed to pick up and send nutrients, including oxygen, to the tissues/cells, and pick up metabolites and waste from the cells, like CO2 and other stuff, to go to the kidney or lungs.
+The blood vascular system is supposed to pick up and send nutrients, including oxygen, to the tissues/cells, and pick up metabolites and waste from the cells, like carbon dioxide and other stuff, to go to the kidney or lungs.

 Most people just think of tissues in the form of organs, and maybe include cells and blood vessels when told about the functions of the cardiovascular system.
 Very few think of the space between the cells and blood vessels where interstitial fluid flows (made up of water, nutrients and metabolites).
 This “space” is extremely important and must have its own flow direction and power.
 Why? because in order for nutrients to pass from the blood vessels (capillaries) to the cells, they have to cross this space.
 It is not small, because we are not that heavily vascularized except in the liver, kidney, and blood/immune organs.
 One capillary must serve thousands of cells.